 YFA Program Information

-New YFA members participate in a 4-day foundational leadership training.
+New YFA members participate in a week-long foundational summer leadership training.

-YFA members meet weekly for 1 to 2 hours to plan, organize and participate in campaign actions throughout the school year.
+YFA members meet weekly (via Zoom) for 1 to 2 hours to plan, organize and participate in campaign actions throughout the school year.

 YFA members provide valuable expert input on the school food experience.

-YFA members play an active role in the decision-making process to bring about change in four major areas: COVID-19 Response, Menu Flexibility, Cafeteria Environment, and Communication.
+YFA members play an active role in the decision-making process to bring about change in four major areas of school food: Menu Flexibility, Cafeteria Environment, Communication, and Emergency Response.

 COVID-19 and Pandemic-EBT